Nubeva Technologies (CVE:NBVA) Stock Price Down 18.2% – Time to Sell?

-Shares of Nubeva Technologies Ltd. (CVE:NBVA – Get Free Report) dropped 18.2% during trading on Tuesday .
+Nubeva Technologies Ltd. (CVE:NBVA – Get Free Report)’s stock price traded down 18.2% during mid-day trading on Tuesday .
 The company traded as low as C$0.08 and last traded at C$0.09.
-Approximately 117,911 shares changed hands during mid-day trading, an increase of 85% from the average daily volume of 63,793 shares.
+117,911 shares were traded during mid-day trading, an increase of 85% from the average session volume of 63,793 shares.
 The stock had previously closed at C$0.11.

 About Nubeva Technologies